renatomaia/coutil/doc/manual.md

 This function can be called in the _system coroutine_ to load all other standard modules.
 In particular, [basic functions](http://www.lua.org/manual/5.3/manual.html#6.1) can be loaded using `require "_G"`.

-Moreover, the standard modules does not set global variables for their module tables.
+Just bare in mind that requiring the standard modules does not set the global variables for their module tables.
 To mimic the set up of the standard standalone interpreter use a code like below:

 ```lua